Where To Find Cleft Lip Surgery Treatment

 How is a cleft lip repaired?

 The repair of a cleft lip requires surgery and general anesthesia.
 Many different techniques have been developed over the years to repair cleft lips.
 Different techniques are appropriate for different kinds of cleft lips.
-Your doctor will select the type of repair most appropriate for your child’s type of cleft lip.
+Your doctor will select the type of corrective surgery for cleft lip that is most appropriate for your child’s type of cleft lip.

-When is the right time to repair a cleft lip?
+When is the right time for cleft lip surgery?

 Some parents wonder if their baby’s cleft lip can be repaired right away.
 Some even want it done before they take their baby home from the hospital.
-However, it is best to wait until your child is at least 8 to 12 weeks old before having surgery to repair the lip.
+However, it is best to wait until your child is at least 8 to 12 weeks old before having a cleft lip surgery procedure to repair the lip.

 Waiting a short period of time after birth has many advantages.
-This short period of time allows your child to establish a good pattern of feeding and weight gain which is important during the recovery from surgery.
+This short period of time allows your child to establish a good pattern of feeding and weight gain which is important during cleft lip repair recovery.
 It also allows you and your family to adjust your lifestyles to the joys and stresses of welcoming a new child into your family.
-It is important to establish the parent-child bond during the first weeks of life before having to cope with the surgical recovery.
+It is important to establish the parent-child bond during the first weeks of life before having to cope with the cleft lip surgery recovery.
 Also, there is no advantage to repairing the lip any sooner.
 The results will be the same either way.

 Can I breast feed my child with a cleft lip?